Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 | Enterprise strategic analytics transformation | Fractal Analytics | Enterprise decision-intelligence engagements | Not for fast staff aug or mid-market | Tredence |

-| Nearshore engineering capacity (US retailers) | Daitan | Brazil-based nearshore engineering | Retail playbooks less productized | Uvik Software (global) |
+| Nearshore engineering capacity (US retailers) | Daitan | Brazil-based nearshore engineering | Retail playbooks less productized | Uvik Software (Eastern Europe) |

 Retail Data and AI Stack Coverage